vovayartsev/dase/README.md

   define_method(:articles_count) { counters_hash[author.id] || 0 }
 ```

+## Alternative approaches
+Dase calculates counters dynamically every time you make an SQL query.
+It makes an extra SQL query for each association processed.
+These alternatives may be more efficient:
+* Cache column in the DB - see [counter_culture](https://github.com/magnusvk/counter_culture) gem, or [counter_cache](http://guides.rubyonrails.org/association_basics.html#counter_cache) in Rails Guides.
+* Using subquery in SELECT clause, or JOIN+SELECT+GROUP approach, as explained in [that video](http://www.youtube.com/watch?v=rJg3I-leoo4)

 ## Name origin

 The gem is named by the german mathematician [Johann Dase](http://en.wikipedia.org/wiki/Zacharias_Dase),